BEML: History

 Bharat Earth Movers Limited was incorporated on 11 May 1964 with the help of the Soviet Union.
 BEML was wholly owned by the government and operated by India's Ministry of Defence until 1992, when the government divested 25% of its holdings in the company.
-The company went for Follow-on Public offer (FPO) in July 2007 and fixed the price band for its FPO between ₹1,020 and ₹1,090.
+The company went for a Follow-on Public offer (FPO) in July 2007 and fixed the price band for its FPO between ₹1,020 and ₹1,090.
 On 5 October, the company changed its name to BEML Ltd.

-In December 2019, the Government of India had given 'in-principle' approval for strategic disinvestment of BEML Ltd to the extent of 26% out of the Government shareholding of 54.03% with transfer of management control to a strategic buyer.
+In December 2019, the Government of India had given 'in-principle' approval for strategic disinvestment of BEML Ltd to the extent of 26% out of the Government shareholding of 54.03%, with transfer of management control to a strategic buyer.

 Manufacturing facilities

 BEML has manufacturing plants in Kolar Gold Fields, Bangalore, Mysore and Palakkad.
 It has numerous regional offices throughout the country.
 KGF unit is the main unit accounting for the manufacture and assembly of a wide array of earth-moving equipment, such as bulldozers and excavators.
 Railcoaches are made in the Bengaluru complex, and the Mysore facility makes dump trucks and engines of various capacities.
 On 10 August 2020, Defence Minister Rajnath Singh inaugurated the industrial design centre (IDC) at BEML Bengaluru, aiming to integrate research and development with manufacturing.